Congratulations to the 2018 Guppy Tank App Challenge Finalists!

-- In early 2018, students will have the opportunity to receive guidance and mentoring via from CA Technology volunteers via video conference
+- In early 2018, students will have the opportunity to receive guidance and mentoring from CA Technology volunteers and additional business partners via video conference

-- Guppy Tank Demo Day takes place in late April.
+- Guppy Tank Demo Day takes place on April 25.
 Teams will present working prototypes of their app for feedback from volunteer judges

 - Programming Tutorials from Made With Code by Google for beginning and intermediate coders